RhubarbPHP/Rhubarb/docs/filters-and-layout.md

 ### Extending Layouts

 As layouts are normal PHP classes they are easily extended from boiler plates.
-Its a good pattern to start building a library of boiler plates for different type of applications to make layout creation easier.
+It's a good pattern to start building a library of boiler plates for different types of applications to make layout creation easier.

 When adopting this strategy your base class should implement printLayout and call a range of other protected functions to make it easier to extend without having to cut and paste large blocks of HTML: